ian29012/Team-Profile-Generator/README.md

 1. Download the Team-Profile-Generator.
 2. Open with VScode.
-3. Right the Start file and choose open with the terminal.
+3. Right click the Start file and choose open with the terminal.

 ## Usage